Parks and museum passes now available at the OPL

 As seen facing north, forms up to the height of ground level are in place in preparation for concrete pouring later this week (August 8, 2019).

-The Board of Trustees of Oneida Public Library will hold its next regular meeting on Wednesday, May 22, 2019, at 6:15 p.m. in the library’s Local History Room, 220 Broad St., Oneida.
+The Board of Trustees of Oneida Public Library will hold its regular monthly meeting on Wednesday, August 28, 2019, at 9:00 a.m. in the library’s Local History Room, 220 Broad St., Oneida.
 The public is invited to attend.
 The History Room permits barrier-free access to the physically handicapped.

 The OPL has Oneida High School yearbooks online Oneida High School yearbooks from 1936 through 2018 have been successfully digitized, electronically indexed and, as of today, posted online at the web site of New York Heritage, thanks to a Regional Bibliographic Databases Program grant to the Oneida Public Library from the New York State Library, as administered by the Central New York Library Resources Council in Syracuse.
 Those interested in exploring the yearbooks online can go directly to the New York Heritage site at: https://nyheritage.org/collections/oneida-yearbook-collection